Actindo-AG/Documentation/Channels/UserInterface/05a_Orders.md

 **Orders**

 - *Combined status*
-    Combined of all orders.
+    Combined status of all orders.
 The following statuses are available:
     - ![red](../../Assets/Icons/Status02.png "[red]") (red)
         There are errors in the orders.
 Click the *>> more* button to switch to the *ERRORS* tab.
     - ![yellow](../../Assets/Icons/Status05.png "[yellow]") (yellow)